 One of my most favorite songs in the entire universe is named, “Butterfly” by Lenny Kravitz.
 As I write up this post, I listen to the beautiful melody and lyrics.
 My muse.
-I highly recommend firing that song up while reading this post and thinking about your butterflies.
-Please keep in mind that my child is 25 months so these lessons are geared at preschoolers, 2-4 years old.
+I highly recommend firing that song up while reading this post and thinking about your caterpillar to butterfly life cycle crafts for preschoolers.

-*Before I do much of any of the below, I am going to take one of the coloring pages (see below) and sit with my son as he colors away.
+Before I do any of the activities outlined below, I am going to take one of the coloring pages and sit with my son as the colors away.
 As he is coloring the image of the butterfly, I am going to talk about the life cycle and give him a sense of our journey over the next week or so.

-Math & Logic – There are four stages to metamorphosis so that is what we’ll focus on – matching the numbers to the stage using Melissa & Doug magnet numbers.
-Along with these great life cycle stamps for sequencing.
 Check out this FREE printout of the stages from The Children's Butterfly Site.
 In addition, it is easy enough to find images of each stage to play a simple matching the image game.
-We'll also be using this nifty hands on Butterfly Lifecycle set.
+We'll also be using this nifty hands-on Butterfly Lifecycle set.

 Using a print out of the life cycle as a guide, you and your child can match the four stages.
 We matched the individual stage coloring pages to our life cycle stamps, our life cycle set and the number 1 through 4 to represent each stage.

-Early Literacy – This section is broken up into new vocabulary words, reading and story telling.
+This section is broken up into new vocabulary words, reading and storytelling.

-Practical Life - The book mentioned, Fly, Monarch!
+The book mentioned, Fly, Monarch!
 Fly!, above has a very cute “recipe” for Butterfly Sandwiches so that is what we'll have for lunch.
-My son will help me gather the sandwich items, make the sandwich, cut the sandwich and then create the butterfly from carrot sticks, a cherry tomato and celery sticks.
+My son will help me gather the sandwich items, make the sandwich, cut the sandwich and then create the butterfly from carrot sticks, cherry tomato, and celery sticks.
 I'll take a photo for you all to see (and cheer me on/pat my back/etc).